 Slow neutrons rely on nuclear reactions such as the (n,γ) or (n,α) reactions, to produce ionization.
 Their mean free path is therefore quite large unless the scintillator material contains nuclides having a high cross section for these nuclear reactions such as 6Li or 10B.
 Materials such as LiI(Eu) or glass silicates are therefore particularly well-suited for the detection of slow (thermal) neutrons.

-Posted by Ian Greenhalgh on September 24, 2016, With 106238 Reads Filed under WarZone.
+Posted by Ian Greenhalgh on September 24, 2016, With 106897 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.